siddiquialeena/for-the-loml/README.md

 # for-the-loml
-This website is for the loml (mars) so he can check with how much coding and web development I actually know &lt;33
+This website is for the loml (mars) so he can check in to see how much coding and web development I actually know &lt;33